learn-co-curriculum/methods-default-arguments/README.md

 1. Define a method to take in optional arguments by assigning a default value.
 2. Call a method with and without its optional arguments.
-3. Define a method that take in both required and optional arguments.
+3. Define a method that takes in both required and optional arguments.

 ## Why Optional Arguments?